zackhanni/soundslikesoma/_services/podcast-recording-studios.md

 ### Do you have Corporate Business Podcasting Experience?

 Corporate expertise - Working on a podcast for your business?
-Let us guide your team in best practices from start to finish to obtain the clearest sound possible.
-After you are done recording, our editing team will make your voice 'pop' and condense any unwanted pauses or vocal hichups.
-Broadcast standards are constantly exolving, so let us take the wheel and elevate your company's voice to get you sounding your best!
+Let us guide your team in best practices from start to finish, obtaining the clearest sound possible.
+After you are done recording, our editing team will make your voice 'pop' and condense any unwanted pauses or vocal hiccups.
+Broadcast standards are constantly evolving, so let us take the wheel and elevate your company's voice to get you sounding your best!

 ### I'm new to recording, any tips?

 Quick tips - Write down topics ahead of time and have extras just in case the episode moves at a quicker pace than expected.
-Do your best to avoid dead air, but know that we are always able to edit anything out you don not like.
+Do your best to avoid dead air, but know that we are always able to edit anything out you do not like.
 It is common to want to drink or smoke to shake off nervous jitters, but try not to get too inebriated (and definitely don't mix the 2).

-We have a detailed blog (coming soon) covering podcast **creation** and equipment for beginners if you want to start your podcast journey outside of the studio.
+We have a detailed blog (coming soon) covering podcast **creation** and equipment for beginners if you want to start your podcast journey outside the studio.

 We would love to work with you to grow your brand or ideas if you are new!
 You can <a href="https://squareup.com/appointments/buyer/widget/zkvz7h6ta6pudt/8GNV6PJ8WK7YH" target="Schedule A Tour">schedule a free consultation</a> by contacting one of the engineers.
 Or talk to us after your first podcast episode for an honest critique on what we think you should try out or improve on.